SamuelDAlencar/desafio_atlas/README.md

 - All SVGs used were taken directly from the official [Github](https://github.com/) page
 - Application state management using ContextAPI

-## 🛠 Testing (Under construction)
+## 🛠 Testing

-Test coverage is still being implemented, but if you want to run the tests already created, just run the `npm test` command

-Translated with www.DeepL.com/Translator (free version)
+Application tested via unit tests.
+Test command: `npm test`.